 I love Jumbo Shrimp in this garlic shrimp recipe, but you can use medium, large, or even extra-jumbo shrimp if you like.
 The time it takes to cook the shrimp will adjust based on the size, so just watch them carefully so that you don’t overcook them.

 Pre-cooked shrimp are best enjoyed cold with some Cocktail Sauce.
 This recipe should be made with raw shrimp.
 You can buy them frozen, just be sure to thaw them before cooking.

 This is such a delicious garlic shrimp recipe, and you’re going to love how quick it is to make for dinner.
 Pin the recipe to save it!

-- 1 pound (after peeling) raw shrimp peeled, deveined, and thawed if needed. (see note 1)
+- 1 pound (after peeling) (450 g) raw shrimp I used 31-40 count per pound size, thawed if frozen and deveined (see note 1)